vottini/jsonbp/README.md

 - **"enum"** -> to define a list of allowed values for given fields
 - **"import"** -> to reuse directives from existing blueprints

 One can then make use of these features to simplify and make the schema more modular.
-In the above example schema, we could split the definitions and get something more reusable, obtaining for example:
+In the above example schema, we could split the definitions and get something more reusable, like the following:

 ```
 type non_negative : float (min=0.0)